-For volunteer opportunities or to report any types of pollution contact the Stormwater office at 545-3524.
+For volunteer opportunities or to report any type of pollution, contact the Stormwater office at 545-3524.

 County Council Meetings: 5:30 PM, 2nd & 4th Tuesday of each month

-FREE Build Your Own Rain Barrel Workshop, Thursday November 9 from 9:30 a.m. to 12:00 noon.
-Enjoy a brief discussion on the importance of rain harvesting and then the fun begins: build your own rain barrel and take one home!
-Space is limited.
-Click here for more information.
+FREE Build Your Own Rain Barrel Workshop: We're looking forward to the next workshop sometime in the fall of this year where participants will enjoy a brief discussion on the importance of rain harvesting.
+After the education session the fun begins: build your own rain barrel and take one home!
+Stay tuned for further information!

 •K-12: Using a Stormwater Model, students are taught the importance of keeping our land clean in order to help prevent stormwater pollution.
 Presentations are usually held at the Georgetown County Landfill or can be held at local schools.
 Call 843-545-3524 to set up a presentation.

 Stormwater Advisory Committee (SWAC)